bildpunkt/suguri/README.md

 * `setup` creates all of the roles specified in `roles.json`
   _Example:_ `!setup`
-* `rolename` adds `rolename` tp the user sending it, requires the role to exist beforehand, so be sure to run `!setup`.
+* `rolename` adds `rolename` to the user sending it, requires the role to exist beforehand, so be sure to run `!setup`.
 Running the same command again will remove the specified role from the user.
   _Example:_ `!Cool Kids`

 ## License